pingcap/tidb-insight/README.md

     --pd-host PD_HOST     The host of PD server.
 Default to localhost.
     --pd-port PD_PORT     The port of PD API service, default to 2379.

-    Note that some options would decrease system performance.
+    Note that some arguments would decrease system performance.

 If calling `insight.py` with no argument provided, following information are collected and saved to `data` directory of current working directory: